Finding the Reason to Live each DayFamily Journey . Marriage . Marriage 101 . Parenting

 Pray for yourself to have a humble attitude, to be a servant of servants, to have the strength to do the work you are called to do, and to love like Christ.

-Pray for your spouse to rise above their fears, pride, doubts, and guilt, to walk in obedience, to be a leader among men/women, to have the strength and energy to do everything God places before them to do, and to trust God in the unknown.
+Pray for your spouse to rise above their fears, pride, doubts, and guilt, to walk in obedience, to be a leader among men, to have the strength and energy to do everything God places before him to do, and to trust God in the unknown.

 Don’t just say meaningless prayers, really dig deep and ask God for big things.
 Then believe and step out in Faith.